jsbisht/aws-developer-associate/cloud-formation.md

 - The advantage of using nested stack is that the for each nested template can be reused in other stacks.

-  - In doing so, you are resuing the CloudFormation template code but not the actual resources created by the reuse of the template.
+  - In doing so, you are reusing the CloudFormation template code but not the actual resources created by the reuse of the template.
   - This is unlike what happens with the usage of Cross-Stack reference.

 - Nested Stacks are usedful when you want to create resources that are `all part of one solution` and are `lifecycle linked`.